 If you are living in Delhi NCR then it is hard to escape environmental aggressors such as traffic fumes, cigarette smoke, and UV light.
-A number of studies have proved that air pollution is harmful to humans and other creatures, and is the main cause of various diseases including respiratory disease, cardiovascular disease, death of animals and plants and economic losses.
+A number of studies have proved that air pollution is harmful to humans and other creatures, and is the main cause of various diseases including respiratory disease, cardiovascular disease, death of animals and plants, and economic losses.
 Apart from that, it also affects your skin in numerous ways.
-It makes the surface of your skin feeling dirty, some chemicals attached to pollution particles can penetrate through the skin’s layers and cause oxidative stress which can weaken the skin’s barrier and trigger inflammation.
-If your exposure to these particles is high and your skin isn’t protected this can result in skin pigmentation problems, and uneven skin tone and dullness, as well as the formation of wrinkles – all signs of premature skin aging.
+It makes the surface of your skin feel dirty, some chemicals attached to pollution particles can penetrate through the skin’s layers and cause oxidative stress which can weaken the skin’s barrier and trigger inflammation.
+If your exposure to these particles is high and your skin isn’t protected this can result in skin pigmentation problems, uneven skin tone, dullness, as well as the formation of wrinkles – all signs of premature skin aging.

 People who have sensitive skin and who suffer from inflammatory skin diseases such as eczema are more susceptible to the effects of air pollution.
 Therefore it becomes necessary to take extra care of our skin every day.
-(Read- How Papaya masks can help you take care of skin?)
+(Read- How Papaya masks can help you take care of your skin?)

 Home remedies to keep your skin safe from pollution

 Your skin is one of the most sensitive parts of your body and it demands a lot of attention and concern.
-And as the pollution is increasing day by day, the risk of skin damage is also increasing.
+And as pollution is increasing day by day, the risk of skin damage is also increasing.
 Skin is the first part that may be contaminated by a pollutant and this can cause inflammation, irritation, eruptions, premature aging, loss of elasticity, firmness, and glow.
-Hence, you should take the necessary measures to protect the delicate organ from air pollution you encounter every day.
+Hence, you should take the necessary preventive healthcare measures to protect the delicate organ from the air pollution you encounter every day.

 - To protect the delicacy of your skin, you should properly clean your face twice a day.
 Baking soda is an excellent deep pore cleanser that gently exfoliates your skin.
 Take two teaspoons of baking soda and mix it with one teaspoon of water to make a paste.
 Gently massage this mixture onto your face.
 Leave it to dry for about five minutes and rinse clean.

 - Air pollution can deteriorate the skin’s protective outer layer causing dryness, redness, and irritation.
-Use a good sunscreen generously before going outdoors.
+Use good sunscreen generously before going outdoors.
 You can prepare your own natural sunscreen at home.
-There are many tutorials on the internet that can guide you in making a sunscreen at home.
+There are many tutorials on the internet that can guide you in making sunscreen at home.

 - Use a natural moisturizer every day to keep your skin glowing.
-Coconut oil, olive oil, castor oil, sesame oil, baby oil or jojoba oil are great moisturizers.
-Wash your body then apply any of these oils all over your body and massage for five minutes so that oil gets properly absorbed by the skin.
+Coconut oil, olive oil, castor oil, sesame oil, baby oil, or jojoba oil are great moisturizers.
+Wash your body then apply any of these oils all over your body and massage for five minutes so that the oil gets properly absorbed by the skin.
 You can repeat the process again on your face before going to bed at night.